-All release requirements identified in the ROD for GJPORAP have been met for the soil at the former location of Building 44 (Table 3).
-The IVC will issue a Statement of Verification to signify its concurrence that this portion of the remedial action has achieved program objectives.
+All decontamination requirements identified in the ROD for GJPORAP have been satisfied for the soil at the former location of Building 39 (Table 3).
+The IVC will issue a Statement of

+Verification to signify its concurrence that this portion of the remedial action has achieved program objectives.

 Radiologically contaminated material has been removed, and all remediated areas comply with the applicable provisions of 40 CFR 192, FUSRAP/SFMP guidelines, and DOE Order 5400.5.
-Suspected occurrences of nonradiological contamination have been investigated; no nonradiological contamination was detected.

 Remediated areas have been restored to comply with floodplain permits, the Endangered Species Act, and other applicable regulations.
 Groundwater sampling will provide further assurance that contaminated materials currently managed on site will not pose any threat to human health or the environment.
 Sufficient data have been collected to document the final site conditions and to demonstrate that the cleanup levels specified in the ROD were attained.
 These data and associated information are available to the public and will be archived in the Certification Docket.